CliMA/Oceananigans.jl/docs/src/installation_instructions.md

 to get a better understanding of working with environments).
 Best practices when starting a new Oceananigans project is to

-1. Start with a empty directory (in this example called `new_project`).
+1. Start with a empty directory (in this example called `new_project`)
-2. Inside the empty directory, start Julia with the command `julia --project`.
+2. Inside the empty directory, start Julia with the command `julia --project`
-3. Access the built-in package manager by pressing `]` in the Julia command prompt.
+3. Access the built-in package manager by pressing `]` in the Julia command prompt
+4. Activate the new environment with the command `activate .`
-4. Add the Oceananigans package with `add Oceananigans`.
+5. Add the Oceananigans package with the command `add Oceananigans`
-5. Instantiate/build all dependencies `instantiate`.
+6. Instantiate/build all dependencies with the command `instantiate`

-To do so, open a Julia REPL from the terminal and then start the package manager by hitting `]`.
-Then:
+Steps 4 to 6 look similar to the following output:

 ```julia
 (@v1.6) pkg> activate .